xazab/xazabj/README.md

 ```
 git submodule update  --init --recursive
 ```
-To perform a full build use (this includes the dashjbls shared library):
+To perform a full build use (this includes the xazabjbls shared library):
 ```
 mvn clean package
 ```